VIVVI - Everything Will Be Okay

 Like I said on the page for the video essays, the combination of taking on too many projects (this along with those essays and fix the dog) and college work ramping up ultimately killed all three YouTube projects.
 However, shelving this one hurt the most since it has the most potential in my eyes.

 I will never forgive myself if I don't come back to Turtle and Bird later on and finish it somehow.
+2022 UPDATE: Turtle and Bird DID get a modern-day reincarnation/continuation in the form of Teddy and Ben on my current channel wavetro!!

 You can watch whatever I finished of the first episode here.
 The audio for the episode was completely done before the 3D animation finished, so everything after the first minute is acted out with placeholder images.
 (Think of it like an actual storyboard.)